-Cliftonville three clear after Coleraine draw
+Cliftonville three clear as Linfield move third

 Barr again denied Hale with a brilliant, tipped save after the restart and Portadown stunned Larne once more when Salley grabbed his second of the match with a powerful, low finish from a tight angle.

-However there was a late twist when substitute David McDaid headed home from Hale's cross in eight minutes of injury time, which were caused after lengthy treatment for John Herron before the Larne midfielder was stretchered off, and Ben Doherty hit the crossbar as Larne pushed for a winner to complete the turnaround.
+However there was a late twist when substitute McDaid headed home from Hale's cross in eight minutes of injury time, which were caused after lengthy treatment for John Herron before the Larne midfielder was stretchered off, and Ben Doherty hit the crossbar as Larne pushed for a winner to complete the turnaround.

 Larne remain in fourth place despite more dropped points in the title race while Portadown stay in 11th but close to within one point of Dungannon Swifts in safety.